Certificate Management¶

 Postfix (

-/etc/postfix/main.cf):smtpd_tls_cert_file = /etc/pki/tls/certs/mysite.crt smtpd_tls_key_file = /etc/pki/tls/private/mysite.key smtpd_tls_CAfile = /etc/pki/tls/certs/ca_chain.crt smtpd_tls_security_level = may -
+/etc/postfix/main.cf):smtpd_tls_cert_file = /etc/pki/tls/certs/server.crt smtpd_tls_key_file = /etc/pki/tls/private/server.key smtpd_tls_CAfile = /etc/pki/tls/certs/ca-chain.crt smtpd_tls_security_level = may -

 Dovecot (

-/etc/dovecot/conf.d/10-ssl.conf):ssl = yes ssl_cert = </etc/pki/tls/certs/mysite.crt ssl_key = </etc/pki/tls/private/mysite.key -
+/etc/dovecot/conf.d/10-ssl.conf):ssl = yes ssl_cert = </etc/pki/tls/certs/server.crt ssl_key = </etc/pki/tls/private/server.key -

 Restart services: